jordan-sussman/verge-scraper/readme.md

 # READ ME
-**Web Scraper** is a simple web scraper showing how to grab article title and link data from websites.
-This is best used for websites that contained curated posts or articlees like a news or publication website.
-In this example, I used The Verge, but is compatible with any website.
+**Web Scraper** is a lightweight web scraper showing how to grab article title and link data from websites.
+This is best used for websites that contain curated posts or articles like news or publication websites.

 Built with:
 ```